 At the same time, the bad guys have also reacted quickly to take advantage of the pandemic.
 Phishing campaigns using COVID as a lure have surged, spoofing health authorities, government departments and corporate senders.
 BEC attacks try to leverage the fact that home workers may not have colleagues around to check wire transfer requests.
 And remote infrastructure like RDP endpoints and VPNs are being targeted by ransomware attackers — even healthcare organisations that are simultaneously trying to treat critical patients infected with the virus.

 That’s why Trend Micro has been pushing out regular updates — not only on the latest scams and threats we’re picking up around the globe, but also with advice on how to secure the newly distributed workforce.
 Things like improved password security, 2FA for work accounts, automatic software updates, regular back-ups, remote user training, and restricted use of VPNs can all help.
 We’re also offering six months free use of our flagship Trend Micro Maximum Security product to home workers.

 Yet there’s always more to do.
-Getting the message across as far and wide as possible is where organizations like INTERPOL come in.
-That’s why we’re delighted to be teaming up with the global policing organization to run a new public awareness campaign throughout May.
+Getting the message across as far and wide as possible is where organisations like INTERPOL come in.
+That’s why we’re delighted to be teaming up with the global policing organisation to run a new public awareness campaign throughout May.
 It builds on highly successful previous recent campaigns we’ve collaborated on, to tackle BEC and crypto-jacking.

 This time, we’ll be resharing some key resources on social media to alert users to the range of threats out there, and what businesses and home workers can do to stay safe.
 And we’ll help to develop infographics and other new messages on how to combat ransomware, online scams, phishing and other threats.